Our Key Strategies for Addition and Subtraction

 Reversibility (Subtraction)

-Making a subtraction problem into an addition problem to make it easier to solve
+Making a subtraction problem into an addition problem to make it

 33 – 26 = 7